driftwood8891/Systems-Project-Spring-2023/README.md

 # Systems-Project-Spring-2023

-## A Inventory Management System built using the ASP.NET Core Framework
+## An Inventory Management System built using the ASP.NET Core Framework

 ### About the Project
 This project is the second version of the Inventory Management project built fall of 2022 for the college.
 This